kittyone33/FaceTracker-TelloDrone-CV/README.md

 # Limitations

-There are some current limitations, such as slow movements, set-point oscill
+There are some current limitations, such as slow movements, set-point oscillations and occasional false positive faces detection.
+This is a problem as the algorithm adjusts movement according to every face found in the frame.

+# TO DO

+Here's the forthcoming